jankazil/jankazil/README.md

 # Atmospheric and Climate Data Retrieval, Processing, Analysis, and Visualization

-## Scope and Intent

-Software for automated meteorological and observational data retrieval, processing, and evaluation.
-The code is intended for scientific, engineering, and operational analytics use.
+Software for automated meteorological and observational data retrieval, processing, analysis, and visualization.

 ## Projects